-Tomatin distillery lies in the village of the same name, just off the A9, halfway between Aviemore and Inverness.
-Dating from 1897, the distillery saw many changes in ownership over the years leading up to the 1950’s, when the then owners embarked on a vast expansion project that eventually turned a single pair of stills into 23 operational pot stills by 1974.
-This incredible growth gave Tomatin the potential to be the largest malt producer in Scotland with a capacity of around 10 million litres per year.
+Tomatin distillery stands just off the A9 road between Aviemore and Inverness.
+Founded in 1897, the distillery saw various owners come and go until the 1950’s when a period of stability led to a massive expansion project that increased the sites Pot Stills from a single pair to an eventual total of 23.
+This incredible growth turned Tomatin into the largest distillery in Scotland at the time, with a capacity of around 10 million litres per year.

-The distillery never quite ran to capacity though and in fact, the 1980’s saw production grind to a halt as the entire whisky industry hit a massive slump.
-The day was eventually saved when two Japanese bulk buyers of the Tomatin brand merged and bought the distillery.
-The new owners sensibly rolled back much of the expansion of previous years, leaving the distillery to operate well within a capacity of around 5 million litres per year.
+Tomatin never quite ran at full capacity however and the 1980’s saw production grind to a halt as a result of an industry-wide slump.
+The distillery was saved from obscurity however when a merger between two Japanese bulk buyers of the Tomatin brand acquired the business.
+The new owners very sensibly rolled back much of the expansion of previous years, leaving the distillery to operate well within a capacity of around 5 million litres per year.